JuliaEcosystem/PkgDeps.jl/test/resources/registries/README.md

 Single patch pre-1.0 release that has always been dependent on `DownDep`.

 ### Case2
-Single minor pre-1.0 release that has always been dependent on `DownDep`.
+Single minor pre-1.0 release that has always been dependent on `DownDep` and  `Statistics`

 ### Case3
 Single post-1.0 release that is dependent on `DownDep`.